vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 However, there is still an issue.
 If you attempt to navigate back using the browser's back button, you will notice that the page content doesn't update.
 This is because the current location in our SPA is not being updated.

-## Updating the location when navigating back
+### Updating the location when navigating back

 To update the current route when the user navigates back, we'll need to make some changes to the  `useEffect` where we previously handled our custom `pushState` event.
-This time, we will add a subscription to the `popAtate` event, which is automatically triggered when the back button is clicked (or when `window.back` is called).:
+This time, we will add a subscription to the `popState` event, which is automatically triggered when the back button is clicked (or when `window.back` is called).:

 ```tsx
 const [currentPathname, setCurrentPathname] = useState(getCurrentPath());